 1. What inspired you to create Giggling Squid?

 Pranee: It was the opportunity to be different.
 I wanted to create a different Thai vibe, not like the rest of Thai restaurants full of carved wood like a temple.
 I wanted to set my own trend and not just follow what other people had done.
 I wanted to wow people.
 No pressure!

 2. What is your favourite dish on the menu?

 Pranee: That’s like choosing a favourite child!
 Okay, we both love the betal leaf and ginger lime salmon morsels.
-And the jicama salad as it’s crunchy, fresh, light and flavoursome.
+And the Bamboo & Goldenberry Salad as it’s crunchy, fresh, light and flavoursome.